huggingface/blog/deep-rl-ppo.md

 ## Visualize the Clipped Surrogate Objective
 Don't worry. **It's normal if this seems complex to handle right now**.
 But we're going to see what this Clipped Surrogate Objective Function looks like, and this will help you to visualize better what's going on.

-On the left, it's when A > 0, and on the right, when A < 0.

 <figure class="image table text-center m-0 w-full">
   <img src="assets/93_deep_rl_ppo/recap.jpg" alt="PPO"/>
   <figcaption>[Table from "Towards Delivering a Coherent Self-Contained